Developer-Mike/sprout/README.md

 - [x] Design the basic structure of the project data
 - [x] Make it work with fixed data and JavaScript
 - [x] Add support for sprites
+- [ ] Implement game objects pane
 - [ ] Make the code editor work with JavaScript
-- [ ] Implement game objects pane
 - [ ] Load and save the project data
+- [ ] Create the Lexer and the Parser for the programming language
 - [ ] Add the implemented functions to the engine
-- [ ] Create the Lexer and the Parser for the programming language
-- [ ] Make it work with fixed data
 - [ ] Create tool for simple image editing of sprites
 - [ ] Add documentation for the programming language
 - [ ] Create some example games